Tim Friday

 Timothy J. Friday (born March 5, 1961) is an American retired ice hockey defenseman.
 He played in 23 games in the National Hockey League with the Detroit Red Wings during the 1985–86 season.
 Friday was on two championship teams, the RPI Engineers in the NCAA and the Adirondack Red Wings of the American Hockey League.

 Professional career

 Minor league hockey

+Although he was born in California, Friday grew up in Framingham, Massachusetts.
 After graduating from Marian High School in 1979, where he was a star player, Friday decided to attend Rensselaer Polytechnic Institute and join their Division I ice hockey team, the Engineers.
 He was known for being a responsible defenseman in his own end of the ice and for finding the space for a quick pass up to the forwards.
 He played for the Engineers all four years he was at R.P.I. and helped lead them to an NCAA Championship in 1985.
 Friday posted his best numbers in 1985, amassing 34 points in 36 games.